-Plug the 12v wires from your coach into the board, Negative is on the left (YA) and Positive is on the right (RA).
+Plug the 12v wires from your coach into the board, Negative (GND1)is on the right (RA) and Positive (12VDC)is on the left (YA).

 Go to the inside of your RV and turn your refrigerator control "ON" (RA) now push the mode button (YA) and set it onto Auto mode.
 You can now adjust your temp setting (BA) to your desired temp, we recommend setting it onto 4 and then after approx. 24 hrs. adjust up or down to your desired temp inside the fridge.
 Food zone is 38F to 40F, and in the freezer 0F to 10F, if you have it much colder then 38F your ice on the fin will accumulate very fast.